ePages-de/epages-devportal/_posts/2019/2019-06-25-euruko-2019-conference-on-a-ship.md

 Another incredible talk was from Norma Miller who was parsing in real time to transform every talk into text.
 She talked about the machine that she uses, and in that moment more or less she typed 350000 words and had a ratio of 99.65%.
 It was amazing to see how she works!
-Anecdote: a volunteer tried to replace her, and she couldn't make any phrase during her talk.
+Anecdote: a volunteer tried to replace her but couldn't make any phrase while talking.

 ## Next stop